 After coming down to sea level, the next task was to climb up to Flowers Barrow, an Iron Age hill fort.
 It covers about fifteen acres today, but at least a third of the original hill fort has been eroded and has tumbled into the sea.
 It is 160m above sea level.

-As we began our descent from Golden Cap Lulworth Castle could be seen inland.
+As we began our descent from Flowers Barrow Lulworth Castle could be seen inland.
 It is a 17th century construction set in a large park.
 We have for some reason never explored it.

 Now began the steep descent to Arish Moll - sharply followed by steep climb to Bill Hill.